Anglo-Celtic traditional music

 The George Alow

 (lyrics).
-The lyrics given here, from J. Fletcher and W. Shakespeare’s Two Noble Kinsmen, fit the tune better than the broadside versions.
+The lyrics given here, from J. Fletcher and W. Shakespeare’s Two noble kinsmen, fit the tune better than the broadside versions.

 Go from my window